Skip to content

 Configuration

-In docker-compose.yml, you can define a local storage by adding a volume mount to the backend and worker services:
+In your docker-compose.yml, mount the local directory to both backend and worker services:

 services: